zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-30-processing.markdown

 ### Aggregating Results & Trend Analysis

 After Sokrates has all the data at the file level and lists of duplicates and dependencies, it then proceeds with aggregating results.
-Sokrates aggregates data at the overall project level as well as at the level of components and cross-cutting concerns.
+Sokrates aggregates data at the overall project level as well as at the level of components and concerns.
 For dependencies, duplication, and file change history, Sokrates also identifies links between components.
 These links show couplings between components, duplication between them, as well as their temporal coupling (the number of days when developers have changed two components simultaneously).

 Optionally Sokrates compares the current results with the previous ones to get the trends.